 Polyarthritis is the inflammation and swelling of joints making them painful and swollen that may cause dogs difficulty walking.
 Immune-mediated Polyarthritis refers to arthritis that’s a direct result of abnormal immune response by the body directed at the joints.
 This can come from either an auto-immune disorder or infection.
 Signs include overall joint pain, fever, loss of appetite, swelling of multiple joints, lameness.
 To diagnose this, a thorough physical examination and a variety of laboratory examinations, including blood and urine tests and urine culture, are common tests used to identify a possible origin of an internal infection.

 Juxta-articular fractures are fractures that occur near a joint surface and they may be intra- or extra-articular.
 Salter III and IV fractures, as well as humeral and femoral supracondylar fractures, are examples of intra-articular fractures.
 The bulk of juxta-articular fractures occur in dogs with immature skeletons.
 This type of fracture can cause immediate changes in joint anatomy, impacting joint cohesion, causing discomfort, and disrupting joint motion.
 Because of the short length of one of the bone segments, the possible small size of the bone, the relative softness of bone, and the involvement of articular surfaces close to the fracture site or involved in the fracture, these fractures are difficult to treat.
-Signs that a dog is suffering from a juxta-articular fracture include limb lameness and swelling around the affected area.
 Treatment goals include restoring joint flexibility and congruity, minimizing degenerative articular modifications, and maintaining joint efficiency.

 Lyme disease is not directly a joint-related disease but causes pain.
 Lyme disease is the most common disease transmitted from ticks although it only shows symptoms in 5-10% of infected dogs.
 The most notable signs of Lyme disease are recurrent lameness from inflammation of the joints, general discomfortness, and a fever.
 Lameness from Lyme disease usually only lasts about 3-4 days but often recurs in the same legs or other legs days or even weeks later.
 Only your veterinarian can diagnose Lyme disease through blood tests, urinalysis, fecal examination, complete blood cell count, x-rays, and possibly fluid drawn from the joints.